 However, unlike human, signs of these conditions often go unnoticed not until it gets advanced when it's already hard to prevent and treat.

 - The basic foundation of a dog's overall well-being is a healthy, nutritious, and species-appropriate diet, no matter what age he is.
-You should include omega-3 essential fats, such as krill oil, on his diet.
+You should include omega-3 essential fats, such as krill oil, on your diet.
 Omega-3 is essential for a dog's cognitive health.
-The best fuel for an aging dog is a diet consists of healthy, fresh, and nutritionally balanced foods.
+The best fuel for an aging dog is a diet consisting of healthy, fresh, and nutritionally balanced foods.

 - Always keep your dog's body and mind active.
 Make sure you engage him in his daily physical exercise and do some mental exercises as well, as these will help him stimulate his mental health.
 Always make sure that your dog has a chance to socialize with other pets and people.

 - Supplement your dogs with SAMe (S-adenosylmethionine).
 This supplement is a safe and effective way to help your dog improve his mental decline.
 Consult your vet for the right dosage for your dog.
 You could also ask for other supplement recommendations.

 - Medium-chain triglycerides (MCTs) have also been known to improve brain energy metabolism.
 Aside from that, it also decreases the amyloid protein buildup, which is the cause of brain lesions in senior dogs.
 Coconut oil is one example of a rich source of MCTs.
 The recommended dosage is 1/4 teaspoon per 10 pounds of body weight and is to be fed two times a day.

 - Resveratrol, also known as Japanese knotweed can also be administered on your dog.
 Resveratrol is known to be a protector against free radical damage.
 Other supplements that can inhibit age-related cognitive issues are gingko biloba, phosphatidylserine, beta-amyloid deposits, and gotu kola.
 Consult your veterinarian for the right dosage of those supplements.